Empowering, engaging and advocating for K-12 computer science teachers.

 Provides access to exclusive discounts on courses and tools for teachers

-Fullfilling the mission
+Fulfilling the mission

 To serve the K-12 space, we created a continued learning pathway for students, since many resources end at the basics.
 To do this, we partnered with Code.org and mapped Pluralsight content with its curriculum team.

 Getting creative Serving teachers can be difficult because every state has different rules and structures.
-We work through CSTA, the leading national teacher resource organization to contribute to a system of solutions.
+We work through CSTA, the leading national teacher resource organization, to contribute to a system of solutions.
 The goal is to provide professional development for CS educators and enable them to build skills with resources that are mapped to national exams and are aligned with CS curriculum.
-This solution is supported by an ecosystem of community support, national standards, convenings, practical curriculum resources and more.
+This solution is supported by an ecosystem of community support, national standards, convening, practical curriculum resources and more.